 Look no further.
 There’s finally an answer to all your questions: red light therapy.

-From anti-aging to performance-boosting to pain-relieving, RLT has a long list of benefits that are backed by thousands of scientific studies.
+From skin-rejuvenating to performance-boosting to pain-relieving, RLT has a long list of benefits that are backed by thousands of scientific studies.

-Here are the top 7 evidence-backed benefits of red light devices.
+Here are the top 7 evidence-backed benefits of red light therapy.

 1. Collagen Production: Reduce Wrinkles & Scars

 Red light therapy has a long list of benefits (as you’ll see!).
 But, when people talk about RLT, they’re generally referring to it in the context of skin care.
 RLT’s ability to stimulate balanced collagen production is what makes it one of your skin’s best friends.

 As we age, our body stops producing collagen.
 This leads to all the common signs of aging: wrinkles, sagging skin, and more.
 High collagen levels are critical to having soft, smooth, and firm skin.